ia1935/Flashcard-App/readme.md

 - Homepage:
     - Allows for creation of flashcards and categories.
 Also allows for deletion and editing of existing flashcards.
 Sorts flashcards by category.
+    - Utilizes CSS to format flashcard information in a box to resemble a flashcard
+    - Utilizes Javascript for user confirmation for deleting categories and flashcards
 - Add Flashcard:
     - Prompts user to enter Category, Question, and Answer to create a new flashcard, can also make a new category.
 - Edit Flashcard: